 Contracts These can be found scattered across the map and task you with completing different types of objectives within a certain time limit.
 Everything from killing a specific player whose general location is marked on the map to collecting three loot crates.
 Contracts give your team something to do to earn money and XP without necessarily needing to win gunfights.

 Warzone also has a ton of weapons, attachments and cosmetic items to unlock via playing the game or completing challenges.
 The incentives to continue playing are many.

 Aside from that, Warzone is like a lot of other Battle Royales, mechanics-wise.
 But it has a level of realism and polish that other BRs lack.

-With Halloween around the corner, Inifinty Ward released some limited-time events in Warzone, including Zombie Royale.
+With Halloween around the corner, Infinity Ward released some limited-time events in Warzone, including Zombie Royale.
 This mode is similar to normal Warzone except it takes place at night, making equipment like thermal optics all the more useful.

 Oh yeah, and instead of dying, you come back as a zombie who can run fast, jump high, throw gas grenades and release EMP bursts.
-Retreiving two vials dropped by dead players will cause you to immediately parachute back onto the map.
+Retrieving two vials dropped by dead players will cause you to immediately parachute back onto the map.
 There is no Gulag.

 In addition to that, the circle of gas that forces players together starts much tighter, causing 150 players to land much closer together than normal and creating a quick influx of zombies to the world.

 The ability to get back into the fight quickly makes this mode incredibly fun as zombies scramble to kill living players and pick up their vials in hopes of respawning.